Redledbetter08/LR-Titanic-Survival-Rates/Titanic.md

 ### Data cleaning

-Below we’ll need to clean up the data before moving on to any model fitting.
+Before attempting any fitting of the model we’ll need to clean up the data.

 ``` r
 # replace NAs with 0